-Bit Mnemonic Comment 13 12 11 10 ZERO ZERO ZERO ZERO These four bits must be set to 0 when writing to the control register.
+Bit Mnemonic Comment 13 SGL/ DIFF A 0 in this bit position configures the input channels for pseudo-differential mode.
+A 1 in this bit position configures the input channels in single ended mode.
+Please see Table III for channel selection.
+12 11 10 CHSLT2 CHSLT1 CHSLT0 These three bits are used to select the analog input on which the conversion is performed.
+The analog inputs can be configured as eight single-ended channels or four pseudo-differential channels.
+The default selection is AIN1 for the positive input and AIN2 for the negative input.
+Please see Table III for channel selection information.
 9 8 PMGT1 PMGT0 Power Management Bits.
-These two bits are used for putting the part into various power-down modes (See Power-Down section for more details).
+These two bits are used with the SLEEP pin for putting the part into various Power-Down modes (See Power-Down section for more details).
 7 6 RDSLT1 RDSLT0 Theses two bits determine which register is addressed for the read operations.
-See Table II.
+Please see Table II.
 5 AMODE Analog Mode Bit.
-This pin allows two different analog input ranges to be selected.
-A logic 0 in this bit position selects range 0 to V{REF} (i.e., $AIN(+) - AIN(-) = 0$ to V{REF}).
-In this range $AIN(+)$ cannot go below $AIN(-)$ and $AIN(-)$ cannot go below AGND and data coding is straight binary.
-A logic 1 in this bit position selects range $-V{REF}/2$ to $+V{REF}/2$ (i.e., $AIN(+) - AIN(-) = -V{REF}/2$ to $+V{REF}/2$). $AIN(+)$ cannot go below AGND, so for this range, $AIN(-)$ needs to be biased to at least $+V{REF}/2$ to allow $AIN(+)$ to go as low as $AIN(-) -V{REF}/2$ V. Data coding is two complement for this range.
+This bit has two different functions, depending on the status of the SGL/ \overline{DIFF} bit.
+When SGL/ \overline{DIFF} is 0, AMODE selects between unipolar and bipolar analog input ranges.
+A logic 0 in this bit position selects the unipolar range, 0 to V{REF} (i.e., AIN(+) - AIN(-) = 0 to V{REF}).
+A logic 1 in this bit position selects the bipolar range $-V{REF}/2$ to $+V{REF}/2$ (i.e., AIN(+) - AIN(-) = $-V{REF}/2$ to $+V{REF}/2$).
+In this case AIN(-) needs to be tied to at least $+V{REF}/2$ to allow AIN(+) to have a full input swing from 0 V to $+V{REF}$.
+When SGL/ \overline{DIFF} is 1, AMODE selects the source for the AIN(-) channel of the sample and hold circuitry.
+If AMODE is a 0, AGND is selected.
+If AMODE is a 1, then AIN8 is selected.
+Please see Table III for more information.
 4 CONVST Conversion Start Bit.
-A logic one in this bit position starts a single conversion, and this bit is automati- cally reset to 0 at the end of conversion.
-This bit may also used in conjunction with system calibration (see Calibration section).
+A logic 1 in this bit position starts a single conversion, and this bit is automatically reset to 0 at the end of conversion.
+This bit may also be used in conjunction with system calibration (see calibration section on page 21).
 3 CALMD Calibration Mode Bit.
-A 0 here selects self-calibration and a 1 selects a system calibration (see Table III).
-2 1 0 CALSLT1 CALSLT0 STCAL Calibration Selection Bits and Start Calibration Bit.
-These bits have two functions.
-With the STCAL bit set to 1, the CALSLT1 and CALSLT0 bits determine the type of calibration per- formed by the part (see Table III).
-The STCAL bit is automatically reset to 0 at the end of calibration.
-With the STCAL bit set to 0, the CALSLT1 and CALSLT0 bits are decoded to address the calibration register for read/write of calibration coefficients (see section on the calibration registers for more details).
+A 0 here selects self-calibration and a 1 selects a system calibration (see Table IV).
+2 CALSLT1 CALSLT0 Calibration Selection Bits 1 and 0.
+These bits have two functions, depending on the STCAL bit.
+With the STCAL bit set to 1, the CALSLT1 and CALSLT0 bits, along with the CALMD bit, determine the type of calibration performed by the part (see Table IV).
+With the STCAL bit set to 0, the CALSLT1 and CALSLT0 bits are decoded to address the calibration register for read/write of calibration coefficients (see Table V for more details).
+0 STCAL Start Calibration Bit.
+When STCAL is set to a 1, a calibration is performed, as determined by the CALMD, CALSLT1 and CALSLT0 bits.
+Please see Table IV.
+When STCAL is set to a zero, no calibration is performed.